lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

   package structure of the library
 - for each model, to know
     - what connection "ports" are available
+    - for fluid ports, which ports carry the same fluid (so that media assignments can be propagated through a circuit)
     - what control inputs/outputs are available
     - what parameters are available
     - what configuration management options exist (i.e., replaceable components